 Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

-Rest assured.
-It’s usually not a serious problem if it is time-limited.
-Swollen ankles, feet and legs are common among travelers—especially older ones.
+Swollen ankles, feet, and legs are common among travelers—especially older ones.
 With aging, many people tend to experience leg and foot swelling due to excess fluid buildup in the tissues.

 “Edema” is the medical term for this condition.
 Colloquially, some people call them “flight feet.”